 6.2 Selection of Members

-After compiling the list, the Chair and Vice-chairs of the ccNSO Council, will select the members to the Group, according to the number of seats and specific requirements (if any) taking into account the outcome of the Council vote as much as possible.
+After compiling the list, the Chair and Vice-chairs of the ccNSO Council select the members of the Group, according to the number of seats and specific requirements (if any) taking into account the outcome of the Council vote as much as possible.

 7 Reporting on the ccNSO Selection Process

-Within two business days after the closure of both the appointment procedures, under section 6 of this Guideline, the Secretariat will report the results to the ccNSO Council.
-The ccNSO Council will then formally close the selection process by adopting the report at its next regular ccNSO Council meeting or by an email vote.
+Within two business days after the closure of both the appointment procedures, under section 6 of this Guideline, the Secretariat produces a report of the results and sends it to the ccNSO Council.
+The ccNSO Council formally closes the selection process by adopting the report at its next regular ccNSO Council meeting or by an email vote.
 The Chair of the ccNSO informs ICANN and other organisations about the ccNSO Council selection.

-After adoption of the report by the ccNSO Council, it shall be published on the ccNSO website.
+After adoption by the ccNSO Council, the report shall be published on the ccNSO website.

 8 Removal of ccNSO Appointed Members

 Any selected and appointed member may be removed and replaced at any time by the ccNSO Council.
-The ccNSO Council will notify the member of reason(s) for deselection.
-The ccNSO Council and the affected member will discuss whether the ccNSO Council will publish the reason(s) for the action.
+The ccNSO Council notifies the member of reason(s) for deselection.
+The ccNSO Council and the affected member discuss whether the ccNSO Council may publish the reason(s) for the action.
 In all cases, the ccNSO Council’s decision will be final.

 The chair or co-chair(s) of the Group to which a member is appointed by the ccNSO Council may request the removal of a member selected and appointed by the ccNSO Council.

-In the event the co-chair(s) requests such a removal, the following consultation mechanism will apply:
+In the event the co-chair(s) requests such a removal, the following consultation mechanism applies:

-Any concerns regarding the behaviour or non-attendance of a ccNSO appointed Member should firstly be raised with that Member.
+Any concerns regarding the behaviour or non-attendance of a ccNSO appointed Member should firstly be raised with the Member.

 If the issue is not satisfactorily resolved, a formal complaint should be raised with the Chair of the ccNSO, who will attempt to mediate a resolution.